BananaAcid/node-red-contrib-sysmessage/README.md

 - OSX Say
 	- Uses OSX own speech synthesis to speak the provided input.
 - WIN Alert
-	- A basic OS message box (all fields will be parsed in the message area without newlines, but supports a receiver), at least Win 7
+	- A basic OS message box (all fields will be parsed in the message area without newlines, but supports a receiver), at least Win 7x64 (only 64-Bit systems)
 - WIN Alert (mshta)
 	- A basic OS message box (title is shown correctly as well as newlines).
 At least Win XP.
 	- Does not support a receiver.